andyzoujm/autocast/README.md

 ## Autocast Dataset

-The latest version of the Autocast dataset and the collection of news articles can be downloaded [here](https://drive.google.com/drive/folders/16UIv25P2GL5LMLrFYkP-s_WDMHm_OzYG?usp=sharing).
+The latest version of the [Autocast dataset can be downloaded here](https://people.eecs.berkeley.edu/~hendrycks/autocast.tar.gz).
+The collection of news articles will be released soon.
 For more details on how to use the Autocast dataset, please refer to our short demonstration in `usage.ipynb`.

 Each question has the following fields:
   ```json